-This would happen when the government was no longer able to regulate, control, and provide for the needs and wants of its citizens, and citizens took matters into their own hands through protest or rebellion.
+This would happen when the government could no longer regulate, control, and provide for the needs and wants of its citizens, and citizens took matters into their own hands through protest or rebellion.

 Once this happens, it is tough to reverse the course of events.

-This would be the most significant cause of the Economic disaster end of the world scenario.
-When people are so hungry, they no longer care about anything else but one day’s food; then there is a high chance that workers will revolt.
-The government may also collapse due to malfunction, corruption or inefficiency.
+This would be the most significant cause of the Economic disaster end of world scenario.
+When people are so hungry that they no longer care about anything but one day’s food, there is a high chance that workers will revolt.
+The government may also collapse due to malfunction, corruption, or inefficiency.

 This means that the rich and powerful would control all the food and water supplies since they own most of the farmland, leading to death, famine, and disease for those who cannot afford these life essentials.

-Pandemic end of the world scenarios are kinds of scenarios for apocalyptic and post-apocalyptic fiction, including, but are not limited to, viral pandemics.
-The pandemic is often a zombie apocalypse.
-The metaphor is often used in fictional media as a kind of cataclysm.
+Pandemic end-of-the-world scenarios are kinds of scenarios for apocalyptic and post-apocalyptic fiction, including, but not limited to, viral pandemics.
+The pandemic is often a zombie apocalypse, and the metaphor is often used in fictional media as a cataclysm.

-HANE’s are sometimes called “Electromagnetic Pulse Bombs,” “Super-EMP Bombs,” or “E-Bombs.”
-Without question, HANE’s represent the most dangerous type of EMP, with the potential of being 1,000 times more powerful than a solar flare.
+Hanes are sometimes called “Electromagnetic Pulse Bombs,” “Super-EMP Bombs,” or “E-Bombs.”
+HANE represents the most dangerous type of EMP, potentially being 1,000 times more potent than a solar flare.